juji-io/datalevin/doc/query.md

 estimation in RDBMS because the data are stored in rows, so it becomes rather expensive and complicated trying to unpack them to get attribute value counts or to sample by rows [4].
-On the other hand, it is cheap and straightforward to count elements directly in the already unpacked indices of triple stores.
+On the other hand, it is cheap and straightforward to count or sample elements directly in the already unpacked indices of triple stores.

 ## Conclusion